 One could call this celebration the last gasp of Ordinary time as the Church anticipates the penitential Season of the forty days of Lent.
 Rich foods are consumed as pilgrims prepare for times of fasting, abstinence, confession and penance.
 Ironically, carnival comes from the Latin "carne vale" which means "farewell to meat" or "farewell to flesh" indicating the end to certain pleasures has come.
 For today's Catholics, Fat Tuesday needs to be viewed as a time of anticipation not debauchery.
 While we can eat pancakes, which has been a tradition, along with sneaking a few extra strips of bacon or links of sausage, today is a day of farewell.
 We say goodbye to our old norm and preparing our hearts for a Holy Lent.

-Some have tried to argue that this term meant that people should discard their current lives for the night and just "let anything happen."
+Some have tried to argue that this term meant that people should discard their moral faith commitments and for the night and just "let anything happen."
 This simply doesn't fit the true nature of the day.

 One could call this the last gasp of Ordinary time as the Church anticipates the Season of Lent.
 Rich foods are consumed as pilgrims prepare for times of fasting, abstinence, confession and penance.

 Traditions grew up around Fat Tuesday, where people would empty their pantries of many items restricted during Lent

 One of the terms often used with Mardi Gras is the word "carnival."
 We picture huge public celebrations or parades.
 Anyone who visits one of the big carnivals held on this day usually bring back stories of self-indulgence and hedonism that make most people blush.